padiketeku/EarthObservation101-Practicals/Activity-15- Classification Accuracy Assessment.md

 ***Producer's accuracy (PA)** is the proportion of the area that is a particular category on the ground that is also mapped as that category.
 Producer's accuracy is the complement of the probability of omission error.* The producer's accuracy is the correctness of the map in the perspective of the map maker, and is normally referred to data scientists as the precision.

 The UA and PA are for class-wise assessment of the model.
 The harmonic average of the UA and PA produces the F1-score.
 Kappa is used to measure the agreement between the observed and expected samples based on a random data.
-However, we will not consider this as [Foody G. (2020), and Pontius and Millones, 2011](https://doi.org/10.1016/S0034-4257(01)00295-4)(https://doi.org/10.1080/01431161.2011.552923)  have challenged the validity of Kappa statistics for image classification accuracy.
+However, we will not consider this as [Foody G. (2020)](https://doi.org/10.1016/S0034-4257(01)00295-4) and [Pontius and Millones, 2011](https://doi.org/10.1080/01431161.2011.552923) have challenged the validity of Kappa statistics for image classification accuracy.
 We will only compute and report the UA, PA, and OA from an error matrix table. <br>

 Ideally, the values of the accuracy assessment metrics range between 0-1 (or 0-100%).